cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Developed the Reflective Functioning Scale (RF-S) for assessing RF using AAI transcripts or clinical session transcripts
 - Wider range of metacognitive capacities than AAI Metacognitive Monitoring scale

-- **Assesses four discrete categories or dimensions of reflective functioning**:
+**Assesses four discrete categories or dimensions of reflective functioning**:

-**Category A: Awareness of the Nature of Mental States**
+- **Category A: Awareness of the Nature of Mental States**
   - Knowing that mental states exist and can influence behavior
-- **Example: "My parents' feelings towards each other affected how they treated me."
-(RF**: 3)
+  - **Example**: "My parents' feelings towards each other affected how they treated me."

-**Category B: Explicit Effort to Tease Out Mental States Underlying Behavior**
+- **Category B: Explicit Effort to Tease Out Mental States Underlying Behavior**
   - Ability to infer mental states from observable behaviors
-- **Example: "I think my mother was anxious when she kept repeating herself."
-(RF**: 4)
+  - **Example**: "I think my mother was anxious when she kept repeating herself."

-**Category C: Recognition of the Developmental Dimension of Mental States**
+- **Category C: Recognition of the Developmental Dimension of Mental States**
   - Understanding that mental states change over time and can be influenced by development
-- **Example: "My parents' relationship changed as we grew older, which affected their reactions to me."
-(RF**: 4)
+  - **Example**: "My parents' relationship changed as we grew older, which affected their reactions to me."

-**Category D: Recognition of Mental States in Relation to the Interviewer**
+- **Category D: Recognition of Mental States in Relation to the Interviewer**
   - Ability to recognize interviewer's mental states and respond accordingly
-- **Example: "I think you might be confused about my relationship with my parents."
-(RF**: 5)
+  - **Example**: "I think you might be confused about my relationship with my parents."

 **Scoring RF**

 - Each response is given a score based on the degree of reflective function present
 - Scores range from 0 to 6, with higher scores indicating greater reflective function.

-### A. Awareness of the nature of mental states (recognition of the characteristics of mental states in self and others): 1.
-Opaqueness of mental states.

-**Topic**: Awareness of the Nature of Mental States

 **Characteristics of Mental States**